Fabulous Festival of Lights in Lyon

 Buy a Lyon City Card and save

-To discover the best of Lyon during your stay at the festival, be sure to buy a Lyon City Card.
+To discover the best of Lyon during your stay at the festival, buy a Lyon City Card.

 The city card allows you to explore the museums and attractions of Lyon while saving some of your holiday cash.